-Dr. David J. Kwiatkowski is a senior physician at Brigham and Women's Hospital and practices as a medical oncologist in the thoracic oncology program at Dana-Farber Cancer Institute in Boston, Massachusetts.
+Dr. David J. Kwiatkowski is a thoracic oncology specialist who serves as senior physician at Dana-Farber Cancer Institute/Brigham and Women’s Hospital in Boston, Massachusetts.
 He also holds an academic post of professor of medicine at Harvard Medical School.
 Prior to joining the staff at Dana-Farber Cancer Institute in 1991, Dr. Kwiatkowski was employed by Massachusetts General Hospital (MGH).

 As a thoracic oncology specialist, Dr. Kwiatkowski’s clinical focus is on thoracic malignancies, among them thymic cancer, lung cancer, and mesothelioma.
 He is board-certified in both internal medicine and medical oncology.
 Dr. Kwiatkowski’s research interests revolve around individualized and targeted therapies for cancers based on their mutations.
 He is particularly interested in mesothelioma treatment strategies and is actively involved on several fronts in developing clinical trials and novel approaches to therapy for this rare malignancy.

 Other Interests & Specialties: Hematologic oncology, cancer genetics, lung cancer, mesothelioma, personalized and targeted therapies for lung cancer and mesothelioma.